LostByteSoft/ConvertAACtoAC3/readme.md

 # ConvertAACtoAC3.sh

-Convert AAC 6 ch to AC3 6 ch with ffmpeg (linux)
+Convert AAC 6 ch to AC3 6 ch with ffmpeg (linux).

 Convert AAC or aothe audio files.

 An easy way to convert audio (with video) AAC 6 channels to AC3 6 channels.
 It's just a bash script to use ffmpeg.

+Easy bash files:

+-Convert ALL folder MP3
+-Convert FLAC folder MP3
+-Convert XXX to AAC
+-Convert XXX to AC3
+-Convert XXX to DTS
+-Convert XXX to MP3
+-Extract Srt From Mkv
+-turn-video-90

 Features
 --------